bparanj/crystal/electronics/book/basics/ac-ohms-law.md

 - Understanding the basic behavior of resistors in AC circuits is fundamental for analyzing more complex circuits with inductors or capacitors.

-This experiment is simple yet foundational for introducing AC circuit behavior and verifying the universal application of Ohm's Law.
+This experiment introduces AC circuit behavior and verifying the universal application of Ohm's Law.